GiannisKat123/AILA-application/README.md

 In a second terminal on the same path as the repository

 ```bash
 # Frontend setup
 cd frontend
 npm install
 npm run dev
 //click on the link provided
 ```
-// To run the application locally on you environment docker build -t demoapp .
-//click on the link provided

 OR
 With one line using the Dockerfile provided in repository by running